 Your landing page gives you an opportunity to create a sense of familiarity and trust with your web visitor.
 If you have any degrees, accomplishments, or accolades that may instill confidence in your future client, mention them in a brief description of your business, products, or services.
 Another great way to build trust with your leads is to feature client reviews that support your competence.

 Most importantly, include a call-to-action that inspires your lead to respond to the landing page.
 This can be as simple as an encouragement to call your office or email your staff for assistance.
-If you are a business that schedules services, try integrating an appointment scheduling software, like Full Slate, with your website so that leads can readily book time with you right then and there!
+If you are a business that schedules services, try integrating an appointment scheduling software with your website so that leads can readily book time with you right then and there!

 Embrace the Mobile Movement